 Yes, there are storage lockers and many other luggage drop off points in the Gare de Lyon area.
 Bounce has multiple luggage storage locations nearby Gare de Lyon and in the broader Paris area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

 Where are the best hotel accommodations near Gare de Lyon?

 The top-ranked middle to high-range hotels near Gare de Lyon are CitizenM Gare de Lyon, Hôtel ibis Paris Bastille Faubourg-Saint-Antoine, and Hôtel Prince Albert.
 When traveling on a budget, the best hostels near Gare de Lyon are Auberge Internationale de Jeunesse (AIJ).

-The most popular restaurants to visit when near Gare de Lyon are The Ace of Falafel, Restaurant Polidor, and Brasserie Bofinger.
+The most popular restaurants to visit when near Gare de Lyon are The Ace of Falafel, Les Papilles, and Restaurant Polidor.

 Check out the nearby Luxembourg Gardens, Luxembourg Palace, and Botanical Garden Paris.